cartant/tslint-etc/README.md

 For example, having it remove a function that you've spent time writing - just because you've not yet exported or called it - would be too dispiriting, so the rule will just flag it as a failure and leave the function untouched.

 The rule takes an optional object with optional `imports` and `declarations` properties.
-The properties are booleans and determine whether or unused imports or declarations are allowed.
+The properties are booleans and determine whether or not unused imports or declarations are allowed.
 The properties default to `true`.

 For example: